 As the certificate is self-signed, you'll see a warning.
 Ignore it for now and add the self-signed certificate to the exception list:

-On first login, Connect Server will request you to specify admin login and password and agree to EULA:
+On first login, Management Console will request you to specify admin login and password and agree to EULA:

 After login and password, server asks for a license file.
 Pick the license supplied to you by Support or Sales representative: